 The AI indicates that Lawrence avoids systemic impediments to fair housing choice, though affordability remains a substantial challenge.
 City ordinances, regulations, administrative policies, procedures, or practices do not tend to impede housing choice.
-Lawrence has demonstrated its commitment to fair housing by expanding the protected classes beyond those required by federal law to include sexual orientation as a class protected by ordinance from housing discrimination.
+Lawrence has demonstrated its commitment to fair housing by expanding the protected classes beyond those required by federal law to include sexual orientation and gender identity as a class protected by ordinance from housing discrimination.
+Staff's research on the AFH backs this up as well.